jareynolds29/AxeGame/README.md

 # Axe Game

-Within this project I learned how to use Raylib and make a game.
+Within this project I learned how to use Raylib and make a where if the Circle hits the Axe (rectangle) the game ends.

 ## Lessons Learned in this Project
 - How to include both Internal and External libraries.